soda4fries/ClickHouse/docs/en/sql-reference/statements/create/table.md

 #### T64 {#t64}

 `T64` — Compression approach that crops unused high bits of values in integer data types (including `Enum`, `Date` and `DateTime`).
 At each step of its algorithm, codec takes a block of 64 values, puts them into 64x64 bit matrix, transposes it, crops the unused bits of values and returns the rest as a sequence.
 Unused bits are the bits, that do not differ between maximum and minimum values in the whole data part for which the compression is used.

+#### T64B {#t64b}

+`T64B` — Compression approach that subtracts the block minimum from each value, then transposes the resulting deltas into a 64x64 bit matrix and crops unused high bits.
+The number of significant bits is determined by the range between the minimum and maximum values in the block rather than their absolute magnitude.
+Can be used with integer data types (including `Enum`, `Date`, `DateTime` and `DateTime64`).
+Supports an optional `'bit'` argument (`T64B('bit')`) which enables full bit-level transposition within each byte group in addition to the byte-level transposition.

 `DoubleDelta` and `Gorilla` codecs are used in Gorilla TSDB as the components of its compressing algorithm.
 Gorilla approach is effective in scenarios when there is a sequence of slowly changing values with their timestamps.
 Timestamps are effectively compressed by the `DoubleDelta` codec, and values are effectively compressed by the `Gorilla` codec.
 For example, to get an effectively stored table, you can create it in the following configuration: